emf-creaf/medfate/reference/defaultControl.md

     missing).

-  - `decompositionBaseAnnualRates`: Vector of base annual decomposition rates (in yr-1) for 12 pools in the CENTURY model
+  - `decompositionBaseAnnualRates`: Vector of base annual decomposition rates (in yr-1) for different pools.

   - `decompositionAnnualTurnoverRate [= 0.1]`: Annual turnover time for
     biome in the CENTURY model.